If you have a question about Lincoln BIG, we hope you will find your answer below.

 How can I hold an event in Lincoln?

 If you would like to hold an event in the city centre for promotions, entertainment or fundraising, please see our City Spaces page.
+For more information about taking part in an existing event, or starting your own please see our Events page.

 How can I make a complaint?